 |Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 GRADE EXPLANATION: The University earns a B for its policies.
 There is a clearly stated commitment to free speech.
 The university has an anti-disruption policy which prohibits students (and other people) from blocking, obstructing, disrupting or interrupting speech (e.g. events, displays) on campus.
 The University does not have any speech code.
 The university provides funding and other resources to groups, departments, committees, commissions or other bodies that engage in ideological advocacy.
-The University earns an F for its practices.
-The University applied pressure to one of its professors in the 2016-2017 year.
+The University earns a D for its practices, for failing to defend free expression in recent years.

 Under the heading “Purpose of the University,” the University of Toronto (U of T) sets out its commitment to free speech: